Naveen2094/Intern-Portal/README.md

 The app will be running at: http://localhost:3000

 💡 Credits
-Built with 💻 by Naveen Kumar P during the She-Can Foundation Internship.
+Built with 💻 by Naveen Kumar P.